fragwuerdig/tiny-keystore/README.md

 ### Installation

-Install the nmp package in your project
+Install the `npm` package in your project

 ```
 cd /your/awesome/project